 When you buy art at the centre, the greatest possible percentage of the sale price is given to the artist.
-Artists paint at the art centre through the week when between 5 and 10 town-based artists are on site.
+Artists paint at the art centre through the week (Monday to Thursday) when between 5 and 10 town-based artists are on site.

 Disabled AssistanceDisabled access available